Graduate Certificate in Clinical Laboratory Science

-The SF State Clinical Laboratory Science (CLS) Internship Certificate program provides students with the theoretical and practical skills necessary to work in hospitals, clinics, or biomedical research environments.
+The SF State Clinical Laboratory Science (CLS) Internship Certificate program provides students with the theoretical and practical skills necessary to work in hospitals, clinics, and biomedical research environments.
 The program prepares students at the post-baccalaureate level to take the national board examination for certification as Clinical Laboratory Scientists.
 In addition, the program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and meets the educational standards required for licensure as a CLS by the California State Department of Health, Laboratory Field Services (LFS).
-The program seeks to develop critical thinking skills for clinical and administrative decision making in the complex and ever-changing healthcare environment.
+The program seeks to develop critical thinking skills for clinical and administrative decision-making in the complex and ever-changing healthcare environment.

 Clinical laboratory scientists are employed in healthcare settings such as medical laboratories within large medical centers, community hospitals, public health clinics, and private industry.
 Excellent employment opportunities exist in research and development, medical informational technology, laboratory administration, and education.

 Admission to Program

-- Earned bachelor’s degree from a regionally accredited university in related science major of microbiology, biology or equivalent.
+- A bachelor’s degree from a regionally accredited university with a major in microbiology, biology, or another related field.
 Students with international degrees should check the CLS website for more information (http://cls.sfsu.edu).

 - An overall GPA of 3.0 or better, or a GPA of 3.0 or better in the last 60 semester units (90 quarter-units).

 - International students must score at least 80 on the internet-based TOEFL, or a 550 on the paper-based test with a Test of Written English (TWE) of at least 4.

-- Science course preparation to include courses in hematology, immunology, medical microbiology, quantitative chemistry analysis, biochemistry, physics, and college-level mathematics.
+- Science course preparation that includes courses in hematology, immunology, medical microbiology, quantitative chemistry analysis, biochemistry, physics, and college-level mathematics.

 - Eligibility for a trainee license from the State of California Department of Health, Laboratory Field Services.

-- Completion of the application form, which includes three letters of reference.
+- A complete application form and three letters of reference.

 - Proof of health insurance